marina601/scooter-circle/TESTING.md

 ![new-product-added](wireframes/images/product-added.png)

   - User reviews for new product entries are automatically set to 0.
-  - Now the Admin user is able to edit or delete this product if needed.
+  - Now the Admin user can edit or delete this product if needed.

 ![add-product-tablet](wireframes/images/add-product-tablet-view.png) | ![add-product-mobile](wireframes/images/add-product-mobile.png)